skade/yakshav.es/_sources/rust-2019-rethinking-the-team-structure.md

 For most teams and W, the written down description and mission doesn't go beyond their name.
 This may not sound like a huge problem, but it makes it hard to evaluate progress.
 While we're doing public roadmapping on a project level, public roadmapping on a team level might make sense.

 Also, not all teams are the same.
-While many of the technical teams have a clesarly defined role, some teams like community, mods and core have more flexible roles, they play different coordination roles.
+While many of the technical teams have a clearly defined roles, some teams like community, mods and core have more flexible roles.
+They play different coordination roles.
 From the perspective of the community team, this job has become harder as the project grows.

 From my point of view, this does for example stem from the fact that we haven't clearly defined what we want to be kept informed about and what not or what other teams want to be informed about from us.